 Another step that brought the startup closer to its success was the recognition it received due to some powerful partnerships, such as its collaboration with Apple.

-The startup is also facing fierce competitors that focus all their resources on catching up and outperforming Square.
+The startup faces fierce competitors that focus all their resources on catching up and outperforming Square.
 Among these competitors are PayPal, Visa, Intuit, and Groupon.
 This means that their story has not ended yet.
 We’ll stay tuned to see if it survives after a clash with the titans of this challenging field.

 Do You Have a Successful Startup Story?